How does the user measure ROI in social networks?

 So next time you’re evaluating the NBT of social networks, Look at the ROUE.
 Is the return on user experience and return on user effort very high?
 You should be able to determine that fairly quickly.
 In my follow up piece, I’m going to look at ROI and engagement and how we measure those as a barometer of social media success.

-2 Responses to “How does the user measure ROI in social networks?”
+2 thoughts on “How does the user measure ROI in social networks?

 Interesting stuff..I’m doing a dissertation on Measuring conversion in Social Media marketing..